 GSMA also needed to use the solution in multiple venues across the world, all with different WiFi connectivity.
 We needed to factor in the security of the experience, as well as analytics to see how users were reacting to the content and what was being viewed/interacted with most.

-We hope this blog has helped give you a better idea of the typical process involved when creating an interactive touchscreen experience.
+We hope this blog post has helped give you a better idea of the typical process involved when creating the best interactive touchscreen display.
 As we mentioned above, this will differ from agency to agency, so ensure they ask you the right questions early on in the process.